 What we do

-Proudly independent, non-partisan, and member driven, we unite and represent organisations caring for nature on private and non-government land.
+Proudly independent, non-partisan and member driven, we unite and represent organisations with a shared commitment to caring for nature on private and non-government land.

-As their peak body, we champion enduring and effective land stewardship in policy, funding and public discourse, break down barriers to investment and participation, and align efforts across sectors to drive real outcomes for nature and people.
+As the national peak body for the sector, we amplify their collective voice, and champion enduring and effective land stewardship in policy, funding and public discourse.
+We work to break down barriers to investment and participation in land conservation, and align efforts across sectors to drive real outcomes for nature and people.

 9.3%